KillingSpark/restic-cronned/README.md

 ## Job definition ##
 A Job is one restic action like backup or forget.
-It can be triggered periodically by itself or it can be triggered by another Job.
+It can be triggered periodically by a TimedTrigger or it can be triggered by another Job.
 A Job can for example backup a folder and then trigger a forget on the same repo.
-With this approach no lock races should occur.
+With this approach no lock races by different restic processes on the repo should occur.

 Jobs are defined in json files with this structure (see ExampleBackup/Forget.json):
 These files need to be in a directory, that is specified by the first command line parameter
 ```
 {
-    "regularTimer":     string          //cron style definition of a time (non standard, the first entry is seconds not minutes)
-    "retryTimer":       string          //cron style definition of a time (non standard, the first entry is seconds not minutes)
-    "maxFailedRetries": int,            //maximum retries before the job is killed entirely.
-Can be set to x < 0 for infinitly many
     "JobName":          string,         //Identifies the Job.
 Recommended to be the same as the filename
-    "NextJob"           string,         //Identifies the Job that should be triggered after this one
+    "NextJobs"          [string],       //Identifies the Jobs that should be triggered after this one
     "Username":         string,         //Username that was used to put the restic-repo password into the keyring
     "Service":          string,         //Service that was used to put the restic-repo password into the keyring
     "ResticPath":       string,          //Optional path to the executable of restic (maybe different versions for different repos, not in PATH...)
     "ResticArguments":  [string],        //all arguments for restic

-    "CheckPrecondsEvery": int,           //If the check fails, retry x seconds later again
-    "CheckPrecondsMaxTimes": int         //After y attempts the preconditions on this job are assumed to not be met any time in this period
    "Preconditions":
     {
         "PathesMust": [string],          //Pathes that must be present and not empty for the job to run (e.g. the mount point of an nfs)
         "HostsMustRoute": [string],      //Hosts that must be routable for the job to run (e.g. the host of an nfs or a sftp server)